Hair Loss Disorders

 Hair loss is experienced in approximately 80 percent of men and nearly 50 percent of women.
-However, while pattern baldness is a common, though not entirely welcome, phenomenon, there are certain situations where hair loss is more dramatic and sudden, and it occurs not only on the head but all over the body.
+However, while pattern baldness is a common, though not entirely welcome, phenomenon, there are certain situations where hair loss is more dramatic and sudden, occurring not only on the head but all over the body.
 This condition is known as alopecia areata.

 Thinning Hair?
 We Can Help.

 Alopecia areata is an autoimmune condition that causes hair loss.
 While hair loss might be predominantly from the scalp, it can occur all over the body.
 It generally produces a patchy form of hair loss distinctly different from pattern baldness.
 It often appears randomly.

 These issues are believed to be triggered by an autoimmune condition wherein the body attacks the hair follicles.
 Alopecia is most often seen in people with a family history of the disorder, who have asthma, or who have received cancer treatment using certain immunotherapy drugs.